tomit4/CityStats/README.md

 #### Getting Started

-:memo: Official Online Documentation can on the basics can be found at the [Official CityStats Info Website](https://citystats.info).
-While not all use cases are covered, CityStats (as mentioned earlier) is very minimal and is very easy to understand.
+:memo: Official Online Documentation on the basic usage can be found at the [Official CityStats Info Website](https://citystats.info).
+While not all use cases are covered on the website, the documentation there is meant to be utilized as an introductory resource.
+CityStats (as mentioned earlier) is a minimal API and is very easy to understand.

 **Basic Queries**